hualuzhou/hualuzhou.github.io/_research/4-bioactives.md

 are beneficial to us, regarded as antioxidants, and used to clean free radicals.
 However, they normally have low bioavailability, because of their poor solubility, crystallization, and chemical stability, which leads to a large space to be improved for the development of bioactives-based functional foods.
-There is still a need to increase their loading/encapsulating efficiency, gastrointestianl stability, and bioaccessibility.
+There is still a need to increase their loading/encapsulating efficiency, gastrointestinal stability, and bioaccessibility.

 At present, using advanced nanocarriers is regarded as an effective way to increase their oral bioavailability.
 It has many benefits to use nanocarriers to deliver lipophilic bioactives (LBs).
 First, these bioactives can be dissolved and